 The third thing you need to do is find the (direct) object.
 This means you need to find out who experiences the action.
 In this particular sentence, the direct object is ‘an apple’ because this apple is being eaten.

 I always eat an apple.

 Once you have done all the steps, it’s fairly easy to form a passive sentence.
 The (direct) object from an active sentence becomes the subject in a passive sentence.
 Next, you need the past participle of the main verb in the active sentence.
 Then, you need to find out the tense of this verb (in the active sentence).
-In this case, it’s the present simple (eat) and ‘to be’ needs to be in the same tense in the passive sentence.
+In this particular example, it’s the present simple (eat).
+The verb ‘to be’ needs to be in the same tense in the passive sentence.
 Finally, you can put the subject of the active sentence at the end of a passive sentence.
 Don’t forget to put ‘by’ in front of the subject.

 An apple is always eaten (by me).

 - An apple: a direct object in the active sentence becomes the subject in the passive sentence.

 - is: you put ‘to be’ in the tense of the active sentence (present simple in this example).